bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Running Bottle on Apache with mod_wsgi

-Maybe you already have an [Apache web server][apache] or you want to run a Bottle-based application large scale - than it is time to think about Apache with [mod_wsgi][mod_wsgi].
+Maybe you already have an Apache_ or you want to run a Bottle-based application large scale - than it is time to think about Apache with mod_wsgi_.

 We assume that your Apache server is up and running and mod_wsgi is working fine as well.
 On a lot of Linux distributions, mod_wsgi can be installed via the package management easily.